 Student must obtain BLS certification for the healthcare professional and maintain certification throughout the program.
-Documentation must be filed with the program director prior to the start of the program.
+Documentation must be filed with the program director and clinical facility prior to the start of the program.

 Chicken Pox

 Provide evidence of Chicken Pox immunization or provide a varicella titer.